Harshit-Sinha-49/issue-tracker/README.md

 - **User Authentication:** Users can securely authenticate using Google Cloud OAuth, ensuring their identity and protecting the application from unauthorized access.

 - **Issue Submission:** Authenticated users can submit issues via a user-friendly interface.
-They can provide detailed descriptions, tags, and priority levels for each issue.
+They can provide suitable title and detailed descriptions for the issue.

 - **Issue Tracking:** The application allows users to track the status of submitted issues.
 Each issue can be in one of the predefined states: submitted, in-progress, or resolved.